RobertoFreireDev/Authentication_authorization/README.md

 ## Cookies

 - HttpOnly flag -> not accessible via javascript
+- Secure flag
-- Vunerable to CSRF attacks
+- Vunerable to CSRF attacks (Use same site flag to prevent that)

 # Notes: